GriffithUniLibrary/research-data-management/README.md

 ### Key Learning Outcomes:

-Understanding and use file and folder naming convetions Copyright licencing for research data
+Understanding and use file and folder naming conventions

+Copyright licencing for research data

 Ethical considerations with data including;
 - privacy
 - data sensitivity
 - future data use